obonaventure/cnp3/book/network/dv.rst

   }

 Unfortunately, split-horizon, is not sufficient to avoid all count to infinity problems with distance vector routing.
-Consider the failure of link `A-B` in the four routers network below.
+Consider the failure of link `A-B` in the network of four routers below.

 .. figure:: svg/dv-infinity.png
    :align: center